 In this list, we explore five excellent Korean beers.
 These are our top picks to try, to get a taste of what Korean beer is all about, and also pretty easy to find abroad.

 This brewery prides itself on using pure underground spring water and premium cornstarch, malt, yeast, and hops, resulting in a beer with a heavy malt aroma with a hint of hops that’s light-bodied, yet buttery.
+The Hite Brewery produces at least 7 different beers, with Hite being the most popular one.

 Hite beer has a light golden color and pours with a small white head.
 For most Koreans, it is a popular beverage to accompany meals, be it an elegant dinner or a casual Korean barbecue.
+It has an alcohol content of 4.3 abv, so it’s right in line with most Korean beers that are typically on the lighter side.

-2. OB Golden Lager
+2. OB Korean Golden Lager

 Oriental Brewery makes OB Golden Lager and introduced it in 1948.
 The brewery crafts the beer to produce a distinctive, deep taste, using German hops, premium malt, cornstarch, and rice.